 The No1 fulfillment company at present is Printful.com.
-They have a good reputation for quality, good turn-around times, and they integrate with all major e-commerce platforms.
+They have a good reputation for quality, and good turn-around times, plus they integrate with all major e-commerce platforms.

 Reputation is one thing, but don’t take any chances.
 Check them out first.
 Printful offers a 20% discount for samples so take advantage of it.

-Why would you choose to sell face-to-face to a passing crowd when you could have potentially tens of thousands of customers online?
-Try it before you knock it.
+Why choose to sell face-to-face to a passing crowd when you could have tens of thousands of customers online?
+My answer to that is to try it before you knock it.
 This is the best way to learn how to sell your drawings.
-I’ve learned everything useful from selling face-to-face.
+I’ve learned everything useful from selling in person.

-Yes, in theory, it’s better to have more people finding you online but they still have to trust you, decide if your artwork is good enough for them and follow through.
+Yes, in theory, it’s better to have a larger audience online but they still have to trust you, decide your artwork is good enough for them and follow through with a purchase.
 That’s not easy if your customer is home-grown let alone from overseas.
 Plus the postal service sucks.

 It makes more sense for me, to dedicate a chunk of my year to selling my prints, in-person, from a market stall (booth).

-I get to meet my customers, find out what works, what doesn’t, and get their email (usually).
-All my market research is based on direct experience, not google search.
+I get to meet my customers, I find out what works, and what doesn’t, plus I get their emails (usually).
+All my market research is based on direct experience, not Google.